heptarch/heptarch.github.io/drafts/tarkovsky.md

 The Institute's crowning treasure, however, was the "Martyrlog", diaries spanning the period from the making of *Solaris* in 1970 until Tarkovsky's death in 1986.
-These were carefully guarded by his son, Andrei, but he was away in Mykonos for the summer with the Institute's director, Andrea Ulivi, and they had relayed instructions through a sequence of intermediaries.
-I spoke with two administrative assistants in rapidfire Florentine, a bibulous semiotician, Sven Nykvist's son, and various dabblers and aesthetes who had no other occupation, it seemed, than to hang around Via di San Niccolò and spread gossip.
+These were carefully administered by his son, Andrei, but he was away in Mykonos for the summer with the Institute's director, Andrea Ulivi, and they had relayed instructions through a sequence of intermediaries.
+I spoke with two assistants in rapidfire Florentine, a bibulous semiotician, Sven Nykvist's son, and various dabblers and aesthetes who had no other occupation, it seemed, than to hang around Via di San Niccolò and spread gossip.
-Eventually, I understood I was to organize, evaluate, and possibly digitize an unpublished portion of the Martyrlog, kept in a locked room on the fourth floor.
+Eventually, I understood I was to organize, provide accession numbers, and possibly digitize an unpublished portion of the Martyrlog, kept in a locked room on the fourth floor.
 The caretaker would give me the keys, and at the end of the